Nursing

 Prerequisite Courses

-NURS7140: Primary Care of the Family II
+NURS7145C: Primary Care of the Family II: Competency Lab and Clinical

 NURS7150: Professional Practice Issues